 Click Close & Apply.
 Here is the result so far.

-Now we will create the graph with data we select.
+Now create the graph with data we select.

 From the right pane: